hashicorp/design-system/website/docs/foundations/icons/partials/engineering-guidelines.md

 **Note**

-Because this addon exposes a `data-test-icon` helper it is suggested consumers install `ember-test-selectors`.
+Because this addon exposes a `data-test-icon` helper, it is suggested consumers install `ember-test-selectors`.
 [This Ember addon](https://github.com/simplabs/ember-test-selectors) strips out all `data-test-*` attributes for production builds.
 !!!

 #### Understanding the component